In addition to our members we have an elected Committee comprising the following roles:

 - Attend Dementia Friends training and expand awareness of LGBT specific issues.

-Schools – Meet Emily Roach
+Schools and Bisexual – Meet Emily Roach

 Emily Roach is a postgraduate mature student at the University of York.
 After completing her law degree at Oxford University, Emily worked as a finance and restructuring lawyer in London for eleven years, undertaking a Masters in Children’s Literature during that period.
 She returned to academia full time in 2016, studying Contemporary Literature and Culture.
 Her areas of research focus on performance poetry, queering popular culture, bierasure and biphobia in popular narratives, Harry Potter, LGBT+ young adult fiction, LGBT post-Stonewall American fiction and fanfiction and fan communities.
 Emily is a Bisexuality Role Model for Stonewall and is Assistant Coordinator on the York LGBT History Month committee.
 Together with heading up the Bisexuality Subgroup she is also the Schools Subgroup Coordinator for the York LGBT Forum.
 She is a freelance writer and blogger.